duythien0912/iotnhom5/README.md

 ```bash
 firebase init
 ```
-Edit in .firebaserc from nhom5iottest to your project Create file firebase.json
+Edit in .firebaserc from nhom5iottest to your project.

+Create file firebase.json.
 ```json
 {
   "hosting": {